-English proficiency

-Biblical languages proficiency

-Prerequisite credits in their concentration area

-MA Thesis (or equivalent)
+English proficiency Biblical languages proficiency Prerequisite credits in their concentration area MA Thesis (or equivalent)

-Candidates and their employers should sign a memorandum of

-understanding making sure that the student will be able to come at AIIAS each Intersemester during their program (March to May of each year), and also a full year during session 3 (see table) and to be allowed to spend at least 10 quality hours a week in order to work on their assignments during the rest of the year.
-Candidates should also have an adequate internet connection, and access to suitable academic libraries online and offline while studying at home.
-The Seminary will contact and evaluate the proposed libraries in the student's country.
+Candidates and their employers should sign a memorandum of understanding (MOU) making sure that students will be able to come to AIIAS one term (2 months) per year during each Session of their program, for 12 months during Session 3 (see table), and be able to spend at least 10 quality hours a week to complete assignments during the rest of each year while in the program.
+Candidates should also have an adequate Internet connection, and access to suitable academic libraries online and offline while studying at home.
+The Seminary will contact and evaluate, and may even visit the proposed libraries in the student's country.

-In-Ministry PhD Students will spend each Intersemester of their first two years at AIIAS taking classes and attending doctoral seminars, and complete Directed Independent Readings/Research (DIR) during the rest of the year.
-This way, the student will register for up to 18 credits a year.
-At the end of the second Intersemester spent on campus, the students will take the general knowledge examination and be evaluated for pre-candidacy.
-The third year, students will come for the Intersemester and continue to stay on campus for one more year (two Intersemesters including the time in-between) finishing the rest of the course credits, developing the full dissertation proposal, and preparing for comprehensive examinations.
-The fourth Intersemester will be reserved for taking the comprehensive examinations and for defending the dissertation proposal.
-Upon returning home, the student will register for and write a chapter per semester, coming back on campus during the fifth year's Intersemester to consult with the dissertation chair and committee and to use the campus resources.
+In-Ministry PhD Students will spend term during each of their first two years at AIIAS taking classes, attending doctoral seminars, and completing Directed Readings/Research during the rest of the year.
+This way, the student will register for up to 18 units a year.
+At the end of Session 2 on campus, the students will take the first comprehensive examination and be evaluated for pre-candidacy.
+For Session 3, students will come for the term and continue to stay on campus for one more year finishing the rest of the course credits, developing the full dissertation proposal, and preparing for comprehensive examinations.
+Session 4 on campus will be reserved for taking the rest of the comprehensive examinations and for defending the dissertation proposal.
+Upon returning home, the student will register for and write a chapter per semester, coming back on campus during the fifth year's Session to consult with the dissertation chair and committee and to use the campus resources.
 The remaining time will be used for writing the rest of the dissertation chapters and do the necessary corrections.
 During or at the end of the fifth year the defense of the dissertation may be scheduled, including possible corrections or revisions required by the defense panel.
 This schedule requires good time management and planning.

-It is recommended that the student comes alone to take courses on AIIAS campus during the Intersemesters, but may bring the family, if possible, for the one year period during session 3 (see table).
+It is recommended that the student comes alone to take courses at AIIAS during the shortest session on campus, but may bring the family, if possible, for the one year period during Session 3 (see table).

-The Seminary at AIIAS will make sure the necessary doctoral seminars are offered when In-Ministry PhD students are on campus (Intersemesters).
-Before going home every year the student should propose topics and sign a number of contracts for Directed Individual Reading or Research (DIR) in order to fulfill the planned credits for the yearly session, make the necessary arrangements with professors, examiners, advisors, editor, or committees, and to renew their library research.
+The Seminary will provide the necessary doctoral seminars when In-Ministry PhD students are on campus.
+Before going home every year the student should propose topics and sign a number of contracts for Directed Readings/Research in order to fulfill the planned credits for the yearly session, make the necessary arrangements with professors, examiners, advisors, editor, or committees, and to renew their library research.
 All other program requirements specified in the PhD description of the AIIAS Bulletin apply to the In-Ministry PhD track as well.